-The Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM) has formed a formal partnership via a memorandum of agreement (MOA) with four Texas A&M University System universities to further the study of veterinary medicine across the State of Texas.
+The Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVMBS) has formed a formal partnership via a memorandum of agreement (MOA) with four Texas A&M University System universities to further the study of veterinary medicine across the State of Texas.

 The four universities are: